vascocosta89/AIRV/README.md

 # AIRV

-Simple project to query data from a third party API, store it, proccess it and make it available to a Front-end client.
+Simple project to query a third party API, store some data locally, proccess it and make it available to a Front-end client.

+The aim is to experiment with acquired skills.

 Work-in-progress.
+Be patient. :)